mittelmark/DGTcl/lib/chesschart/chesschart.md

 > - _-width px_ - the strength of the arrow, default: 3
   - _-cut 0.0..1.0_ - the position of the arrow head, default: 0.6
+  - _color_ col - the color of the arrow, default: black

+<a name='background'>*pathName* **background** *-color white*</a>

+> Draw and background over the current coordinate system.
+  This will instruct snap tools like the *canvas::snap* package from tklib to snap the complete coordinate system regardless if their are already items or not.

+>  The following argument to modify the background is available:

+> - _-color white_ - the strength of the arrow, default: 3

+> An item with the tag *background* is created.

+Each **chesschart** widgets supports all the Tk canvas commands.
+Further additional methods are implmented which should be the major methods used by the chesschart user to create flow charts.

 <a name='figure'>*pathName* **figure** *filename.png*</a>